danielBingham/peerreview/README.md

 ## Contributing

 The tech stack is Nodejs and Express on the backend, React and Redux on the frontend, and Postgres as a database.
-For now we're just using ES6 rather than Typescript, because it's easier and faster for a small team.

 There is a Github Project setup with issues and Milestones, however, these are a bit out of date.
 There are planning documents partially written in